ying-tang/help-documentation/_heat/using_heat_for_deployment.md

 ### How to resolve this issue

-This proposed resolution convers the following resource types:
+This proposed resolution covers the following resource types:

 * Stack with `OS::Heat::SoftwareDeployment`
 * Stack with `OS::Nova::Server` and the `user_data_format: SOFTWARE_CONFIG` setting